 Command Post Computing Environment

-CP CE will eliminate stove-piped legacy systems and provide an integrated, interoperable, cybersecure and cost-effective computing infrastructure framework for multiple warfighting functions.
-CP CE will provide programs of record (PoRs) with a core infrastructure, including a common operating picture (COP) tool, common data strategy, common applications such as mapping and chat, common hardware configurations and common look and feel (user interface).
+CPCE aims to reduce stove-piped legacy systems and provide an integrated, interoperable, cyber-secure and cost-effective computing infrastructure framework for multiple warfighting functions.
+CPCE will provide Army programs of record (PoRs) with a core infrastructure, including a common operating picture (COP) tool, common data strategy, common applications such as mapping and chat, common hardware configurations and common look and feel (user interface).
 This effort eliminates duplicative or redundant implementations, speeds up and simplifies future development efforts and enhances interoperability and data sharing across multiple echelons.
-CP CE’s acquisition goals include acquisition agility, open system architectures (OSAs), reduced lifecycle costs and a cyber-hardened foundation for applications and services.
+CPCE’s acquisition goals include acquisition agility, open system architectures, reduced lifecycle costs and a cyber-hardened foundation for applications and services.

-- CP CE offers a common geospatial solution (map) and common data services, including an extensible database and data persistence.
+- CPCE offers a common geospatial solution (map) and common data services, including an extensible database and data persistence.
 The system is designed to reduce the training burden on Soldiers.
-The Integrated Software Development Kit (ISDK) allows external Programs of Record (PoRs) the ability to integrate new capabilities without rebuilding common components.
+A Software Development Kit (SDK) allows external Programs of Record (PoRs) the ability to integrate new capabilities without rebuilding common components.

-- CP CE software will reside on a converged commercial off-theshelf (COTS) hardware solution called the Tactical Server Infrastructure (TSI) stack, which hosts multiple software infrastructure components including Active Directory, Microsoft Exchange, SharePoint, Defensive Cyber Operations (DCO) tools, SQL databases and a Voice over Internet Protocol (VoIP) tool.
+- CPCE software will reside on a converged commercial off-theshelf (COTS) hardware solution called the Tactical Server Infrastructure (TSI), which hosts multiple software infrastructure components including Active Directory, Microsoft Exchange, SharePoint, Defensive Cyber Operations (DCO) tools, SQL databases and a Voice over Internet Protocol (VoIP) tool.
 This enterprise software is tightly coupled with, and engineered for, specific TSI hardware using virtual machine (VM) technology.
-It must serve as the basis for all other warfighting functions and mission command system software loaded on the server.
+It serves as the basis for all other warfighting functions and mission command system software loaded on the server.